The Ultimate Guide To Automatic Pool Cleaners 2020

 - Easy to maintain.

 - Replacement parts such as motors can be expensive to replace.
-Make sure you get a cleaner with a long warranty.
+Make sure you get a cleaner with a long, non-prorated warranty.

 Which Automatic Pool Cleaner Should You Buy?